google/santa/Docs/deployment/configuration.md

 ##### Example Configuration Profile

 Here is an example of a configuration profile that could be set.
 It was generated with Tim Sutton's great [mcxToProfile](https://github.com/timsutton/mcxToProfile) tool.
+A copy is also available [here](com.google.santa.example.mobileconfig).

 A few key points to when creating your configuration profile: